jedisct1/libsodium-doc/helpers/README.md

 int sodium_mlock(void * const addr, const size_t len);
 ```

 The `sodium_mlock()` function locks at least `len` bytes of memory starting at `addr`.
-This can help to avoid sensitive data to be swapped to disk.
+This can help avoid swapping sensitive data to disk.

-In addition, it is recommended to totally disable swap partitions on machines processing senstive data, or, as a second choice, to use encrypted swap partitions.
+In addition, it is recommended to totally disable swap partitions on machines processing senstive data, or, as a second choice, use encrypted swap partitions.

 For similar reasons, on Unix systems, one should also disable core dumps when running crypto code outside a development environment.
 This can be achieved using a shell built-in such as `ulimit` or programatically using `setrlimit(RLIMIT_CORE, &(struct rlimit) {0, 0})`.
 On operating systems where this feature is implemented, kernel crash dumps should also be disabled.